-Hamilton · New York
+Hamilton College · New York

 Selective LAC in upstate New York that offers zero merit aid, but combines need-blind admission for first-year domestic applicants with a 100%-of-need promise, capped student loans, and a published loan-first outside-scholarship rule that lets outside awards retire self-help before touching the Hamilton scholarship.